SunSiShining/PaperReading/English_Collection.md

 **Don’t Stop Pretraining: Adapt Language Models to Domains and Tasks**

   - Our experiments show that continued pretraining on the domain (which we refer to as domain-adaptive pretraining or DAPT) consistently improves performance on tasks from the target domain, in both high- and low-resource settings.

+## 描述发展很快

+Recent progress in Natural Language Understanding (NLU) is **driving fast-paced advances** in Information Retrieval (IR), **largely owed to** fine-tuning deep language models (LMs) for document ranking.

+While remarkably effective, the ranking models based on these LMs **increase computational cost by orders of magnitude over prior approaches**, particularly as they must feed each query–document pair through a massive neural network to compute a single relevance score.

+Results show that ColBERT’s eectiveness is competitive with existing BERT-based models (and outperforms every nonBERT baseline), while **executing two orders-of-magnitude faster** and *8requiring four orders-of-magnitude fewer** FLOPs per query.

+However, the remarkable gains **delivered by** these LMs **come at a steep increase in** computational cost.